anurag1517/House_Price_Prediction/README.md

 #### Future Improvements

--Looking for other models with better rmse score.
+-Looking for other models like decision tree and random forest with better rmse score.
 -making a UI for easy interaction with model.